Easy Chicken Noodle Soup

 Step-By-Step Instructions

-Heat the oil in a Dutch oven or large soup pot over medium-high heat until shimmering.
-Place the chicken in the pot, skin-side down, and cook until browned, 4 to 5 minutes.
+Step 2: Brown the chicken.
+Heat the oil in a Dutch oven or large soup pot over medium-high heat until it’s hot and shimmering.
+Add the chicken, skin-side down, and cook until nicely browned, 4 to 5 minutes.
+Flip and cook for another 4 minutes, until golden on the other side.

-Add the broth, onion, carrots, celery, thyme sprigs, and bay leaf, and use a wooden spoon to scrape up any browned bits from the bottom of the pan.
+Step 3: Build the broth.
+Add the broth, onion, carrots, celery, thyme sprigs, and bay leaf to the pot.
+Use a wooden spoon to scrape up any browned bits from the bottom (that’s where all the flavor is!).
+Bring to a boil, then cover and reduce the heat to low.
+Let it simmer until the chicken is fully cooked.

-Return the soup to a boil over medium-high heat and add the noodles.
-Cook, uncovered, until the noodles are al dente (check the package instructions for timing, and keep in mind that the noodles will continue to cook for a few minutes while you warm the chicken).
+Step 5: Add the noodles.
+Bring the soup back to a gentle boil over medium-high heat, then stir in the noodles.
+Cook, uncovered, until they’re just al dente—check the package for timing, but keep in mind they’ll continue to soften a bit once the chicken goes back in.

-Add the shredded chicken and cook over medium heat until chicken is warmed through, a few minutes.
-Season the soup with salt and pepper to taste (I usually add about ¼ teaspoon more salt, but it depends on the saltiness of the chicken broth you used).
-Stir in the dill and serve.
+Step 6: Finish the soup.
+Add the shredded chicken back to the pot and let it simmer for a few minutes until warmed through.
+Season with salt and pepper to taste—I usually add a bit more salt, but it depends on your broth.
+Stir in the dill, ladle into bowls, and serve.

 Chicken Noodle Soup